LispEngineer/symbolics-console-kbdm/README.md

 ## TODONE

-* `DONE` Expand the tests to send all possible bytes with a variety of delays between them and make sure that they all get received correctly.
+* `DONE` Expand the biphase encoder tests to send all possible bytes with a variety of delays between them and make sure that they all get received correctly.
   * Only make output if there are test failures.